justinmeiners/efficient-programming-with-components/00_foreword.md

 This has all the information an organized form, with references, and working code.

-The videos are actually pretty hard to watch, due to the slow pace, and interaction with the audience.
+The videos are often hard to watch, due to the slow pace, and interaction with the audience.
 Sometimes a mistake is made and they go back and fix it.
 Alex may introduce story, and then finish it days later.
 Consequently some videos have fewer than 800 views,